sabio-engineering/cookbook-dvelp/careers/jobs/senior-fullstack-node-engineer.md

 At DVELP we believe in transparency, so all our business processes, information security, and coding principles are publicly accessible - to learn more about our approach check out [our cookbook](../../Readme.md).

+### Tech Stack

+We use a variety of technologies at DVELP, but we primarily have those that use Ruby on Rails, and those that use TypeScript/React/Redux and Express.
+All our solutions are hosted on Google Cloud Platform, leveraging everything from Kubernetes to Firebase.
+We use [Slack](../../handbook/operations/slack.md) for communications, as you can never have too many gifs.
+All our work is hosted on [GitHub](https://github.com/DVELP), and built using [CircleCi](https://circleci.com/).

+We could list absolutely everything we use, but we don't want you falling asleep.
+Let's talk and find out what you're passionate about, and if we don't already use it, we could end up incorporating it into our stack.
+We're led by our engineers, so technology may move fast, but we're never left behind - always pushing forward.

 ## Key Responsibilities of the Role

 - Lead and advise on entire projects